-I recently picked up an AMD Radeon 6800 XT to replace an older GPU in my computer since there was a Black Friday promotion.
+I recently switched to Team Red and picked up an AMD Radeon 6800 XT to replace an older GPU in my computer since there was a Black Friday promotion.
 I wanted to try recording some of my gameplay with AMD’s Adrenaline software suite.

 I picked a different folder on a different drive as the destination folder (

 W:\Capture\AMD ReLive), and there I went, recording some of my gameplay.
 It all seemed to work just fine!

 I later went to look at my recordings, and I did stumble upon an issue when I tried to see what I had recorded when I’d been playing NieR Replicant.
 When trying to open the folder, Windows Explorer complained about the folder not existing.